MagnusBoxMike/Datto/README.md

 As always, never run a script without understanding how it works.
 You take full responsibility for running these scripts on your clients endpoints.
 Interested in Magnus Box?
 Visit www.magnusbox.com for more information.

+Looking for Syncro scripts?
+Check out our separate GitHub repository <a href="https://github.com/MagnusBoxMike/Syncro-Rmm">here</a>!

 # Setting up in Datto RMM

 These scripts require the use of variables setup in Datto RMM.